 - Mail-in voting letter for the November General Election to 136 registered resident voters

 - Short-term rental (STR) and enforcement: St. Louis County Ordinance 62 will go into effect in January 2021.
 A local resident has applied for an STR application.
-Problems continue with noise, litter and persons visiting neighboring resident without knowing which driveway to use.
-Neighboring property has been driven into as late as after 11:00 p.m. and the neighbor’s home was unintentionally entered and greatly disturbed.
-It was advised to concentrate more on the illegal activities than the lesser problems.
+Another local resident has stated some complaints but was advised to concentrate more on the illegal activities than the lesser problems.

 - Speeding in Highway 44: Increased speed continues to be a problem in Highway 44.
 The township is looking into adding road signs for lower speed.

 - A resident inquired about the Rossini Road being closed for traffic: Rossini Road signs do not indicate date of work on road.
 Kuettel called St. Louis County and was told that September 9 is the only day the road was closed so a culvert can be installed.

 Next Meeting, October 13, 2020, back to regular time at 7:30 p.m. and will be held via teleconference.
 Barnes will be the moderator with Wallace as back-up.
 Will contact Lee Kaplan for assistance in setting up the teleconference.

 Dressen motioned to adjourn the meeting at 7:45 p.m., seconded by Swanstrom, 3-0-0.

 Minutes were taken by Bonnie Dressen.